 As temperatures slowly begin to rise, so will the need for your air conditioner.
-Now is a great time to make sure it is in top shape and ready to go.
+Now is a great time to learn about recharging your air conditioner and make sure it is in top shape and ready to go.

 With yearly air conditioner maintenance and regular filter changes, your air conditioning should function properly and keep your home cool and comfortable all summer long.
 But if warm or room-temperature air is coming out of your vents, something’s wrong.
 It could be that your air conditioning unit needs a recharge.

 *If you happen to have a system that still uses R-22, we highly recommend replacing the unit.
-You can recharge it.
+You can recharge your air conditioner.
 However, as the R-22 supplies dwindle, the cost will continue to rise.
-The production and import of R-22 has been outlawed in the United States.
+The production and import of R-22 have been outlawed in the United States.
 Read more on R-22 here.

 Here’s what you need to know about recharging your air conditioning unit that uses R-410A or another modern refrigerant.